pa2si/my-latin-event/README.md

 To do:

-- TimePicker needs to be added to editEvent
 - implement eventDateTimeEnd TimePicker. can be empty
 - implement restrictions in datePicker. cant select date in the past!
 - continue with create event form